 Thanks to its equatorial location, Kenya has always attracted thousands of tourists who come here to discover the 'beauty of Africa'.

-- Population: 45 million
+Population: 45 million

-- In December 2007, more than 1,000 people died in post-election ethnic riots and 600,000 people were forced to leave their homes.
+In December 2007, more than 1,000 people died in post-election ethnic riots, and 600,000 people were forced to leave their homes.

-- Opening of mission in Kenya: 2007
+Opening of Kenya mission: 2007

-- Areas of intervention: Nyanza province, Msambweni and Garissa
+Areas of intervention: Nyanza province, Msambweni, and Garissa